KemilaTharaka/ios-cobsccomp182p-027/README.md

 # NIBM Events

-By using swift developed an ios application to handle the Educational Institute called NIBM - National Institute of Business Management in Sri Lanka.
+By using swift developed an ios application to handle Events for the Educational Institute called NIBM - National Institute of Business Management in Sri Lanka.

 ## Notes: